-We stopped at Hraunfossar after our Into The Glacier tour as it was right on our way back from Húsafell.
-I highly recommend this day tour to anyone looking for something unforgetable to do in Iceland!
+We stopped at Hraunfossar after our Into The Glacier tour, as it was right on our way back from Húsafell.
+I highly recommend this day tour to anyone looking for something unforgettable to do in Iceland!

 Hraunfossar is located in West Iceland and is a 1-hour and 45-minute drive from Reykjavík.

-If you are planning a trip around the Ring Road then you should be passing almost all of these waterfalls.
+If you are planning a trip around the Ring Road, you should pass almost all of these waterfalls.